Pilot Wire LoRa Remote

 01: required delta value (size: 1 byte for attribute PresentValue => attribute type = 20)

 03: tag value (ob00000011 => 00000: tag label, 011: tag size)

 →Response: 11 07 00 13 00 01 00 55

-To decode the batch reception, use the br_uncompress.
-Type for Present Value is U8 (4) so it is necessary to use this command:
+To decode the batch reception, use br_uncompress.
+Type for Present Value is U8 (4), so the following command must be used:

 echo “ ….. ” | br_uncompress -a 3 0,1,4